How Does QR Code work?

 Scanning and Accessing QR Code Information in a Simple Way

 Scanning and getting a hold of QR code information is very simple; it is user-friendly for all technical backgrounds.
-So, here is how it works:
+So, here is how does a qr code work step by step:

 Here's What You Need to Know